 Some language learners feel more confident, and learn faster, with one to one attention from a dedicated instructor.

-regularly check their website or sign up for alerts because they always run promotions and offer discounts on most all of their learning programmes.
+You should regularly check their website or sign up for alerts because they always run promotions and offer discounts on most all of their learning programmes.

 Whether you wish to study French in their offices or at your home, purchasing ten hours of lessons will cost £49 per hour.

 The more hours you pay for up front, the greater the discount.

-opt for their most popular package, 30 hours of lessons, your hourly cost would be reduced to £35 per hour for face to face instruction.
+For example: if you opt for their most popular package, 30 hours of lessons, your hourly cost would be reduced to £35 per hour for face to face instruction.

 It goes without saying that no French course would be complete without study materials, so your tutor will be sure to recommend the proper materials to maximise your learning.

 Teachers are, by nature, a passionate group, most of whom hold a professional – and maybe even a personal goal of helping your succeed.